-The uraninite studied is zoned with respect to minor elements, with Pb and ΣREY (Ce is a proxy for 89 LREE) having the highest concentrations, and these co-correlate with one another (Fig. 1a and b).
-The 90 91 presence of discrete REY-minerals as minute inclusions can also be inferred from the Ce map (Fig. 1b).
-This grain was chosen because the chemical patterns show two, (Pb+ ΣREY)-poor, porous and fractured 92 domains with equant-rhombic shape, aligned along the long axis of the planar section.
-One side of the 93 section also displays edges parallel to the rhomb faces.
-Bornite and fluorite are also present as infill of 94 fractures (Fig. 1a).
-Such a zonation pattern relative to the morphology of the grain, could indicate a 95 96 type of sector zoning during primary growth, or alternatively, relate to secondary processes involving

-97 minor element redistribution within the grain.
-Based on the color coding of the IPF map (Fig. 1c and 98 d), the grain orientation lies between the $\langle 111 \rangle$, $\langle 001 \rangle$ and $\langle 101 \rangle$ zone axes, and has been estimated as 99 $\langle 11\overline{2} \rangle$ (based on simulation of pole figures in Fig. A1, Appendix 2).
-Face indexing of the grain is 100 shown accordingly on Fig. 1c.
+The uraninite studied is zoned with respect to minor elements, with Pb and $\Sigma REY$ (Ce is a proxy for LREE) having the highest concentrations, and these co-correlate with one another (Figs. 1a and 1b).
+The presence of discrete REY-minerals as minute inclusions can also be inferred from the Ce map (Fig. 1b).
+This grain was chosen because the chemical patterns show two, (Pb+ $\Sigma$ REY)poor, porous and fractured domains with equant-rhombic shape, aligned along the long axis of the planar section.
+One side of the section also displays edges parallel to the rhomb faces.
+Bornite and fluorite are also present as infill of fractures (Fig. 1a).
+Such a zonation pattern relative to the morphology of the grain, could indicate a type of sector zoning during primary growth, or alternatively, relate to secondary processes involving minor element redistribution within the grain.
+Based on the color coding of the IPF map (Figs. 1c and d), the grain orientation lies between the $\langle 111 \rangle$ , $\langle 001 \rangle$ , and $\langle 101 \rangle$ zone axes, and has been estimated as $\langle 11\overline{2} \rangle$ (based on simulation of pole figures in Fig. A1, Appendix 2).
+Face indexing of the grain is shown accordingly on Figure 1c.

-The subtle gradational color variations on the IPF map (Fig. 1c and d) indicate gradual changes in 101 crystallographic orientation but no apparent relationships with the chemical zoning.
-The boundaries 102 formed by a lattice rotation about the plane normal to several directions have been superimposed on the 103 IPF and IQ maps, as have low-angle grain boundaries on the GROD map (Figs. 1 to 3).
-This was 104 appropriate to test if there was any relationship between these boundaries and the known slip systems 105 106 for UO2.
-Slip systems such as $\{111\}\langle 1\overline{1}0\rangle$, with rotation about the $\langle 11\overline{2}\rangle$ direction, and which correspond to the present grain orientation, show only a few tilt boundary traces on the IPF map (Fig. 107 1c), indicating little correlation between microstructures and chemical heterogeneity in the grain.
-In 108 contrast, superimposed tilt boundaries formed by lattice rotation about $\langle 1\overline{1}0 \rangle$, normal to $\{001\}\langle 1\overline{1}0 \rangle$, 109 but different to the present grain orientation, correlate with bornite \pm fluorite infilled cracks, arrays of 110 inclusions, and some of the chemical zonation boundaries on the IPF map (Fig. 1d).
-111
+The subtle gradational color variations on the IPF map (Figs. 1c and 1d) indicate gradual changes in crystallographic orientation but no apparent relationships with the chemical zoning.
+The boundaries formed by a lattice rotation about the plane normal to several directions have been superimposed on the IPF and IO maps, as have low-angle grain boundaries on the GROD map (Figs. 1-3).
+This was appropriate to test if there was any relationship between these boundaries and the known slip systems for UO2.
+Slip systems such as $\{111\}\langle \overline{110}\rangle$ , with rotation about the $\langle 11\overline{2}\rangle$ direction and that correspond to the present grain orientation, show only a few tilt boundary traces on the IPF map (Fig. 1c), indicating little correlation between microstructures and chemical heterogeneity in the grain.
+In contrast, superimposed tilt boundaries formed by lattice rotation about $\langle 1\overline{1}0 \rangle$ , normal to $\langle 001 \rangle \langle 1\overline{1}0 \rangle$ , but different to the present grain orientation, correlate with bornite $\pm$ fluorite infilled cracks, arrays of inclusions, and some of the chemical zonation boundaries on the IPF map (Fig. 1d).

-Intragranular orientation deviation as displayed by GROD mapping (Fig. 2a) occurs as a response to 112 deformation, or where there is stored strain (relative to a reference orientation) within a grain.
-There are 113 variations in intragrain crystallographic orientations of up to 18°, although the majority of the grain has 114 an orientation of between 3.5° and 7° (green) compared to the reference (blue, marked by a white 115 cross).
-Moreover, the misorientation profile (Fig. 2b) displays the range of orientations along the A-B 116 profile delineated on the GROD map.
-Low-angle grain boundaries (<10°) are superimposed on the 117 GROD map, and correlate with the tilt boundaries plotted on the IPF and IQ maps (Figs. 1d and 3a).
-118 Areas that appear to have higher relative stored strain (vellow-red) are found in regions that have a 119 higher concentration of, or are surrounded by, many low-angle grain boundaries (Fig. 2a).
-When 120
+Intragranular orientation deviation as displayed by GROD mapping (Fig. 2a) occurs as a response to deformation, or where there is stored strain (relative to a reference orientation) within a grain.
+There are variations in intragrain crystallographic orientations of up to 18°, although the majority of the grain has an orientation of between 3.5° and 7° (green) compared to the reference (blue, marked by a white cross).
+Moreover, the misorientation profile (Fig. 2b) displays the range of orientations along the A-B profile delineated on the GROD map.
+Low-angle grain boundaries